Pakistan orders probe into Hindu temple vandalism | DW | 05.08.2021

 A local administration official, Riasat Ali, said security forces were deployed to protect the local Hindu community in the area after the temple was "partially damaged."

-Shahbaz Gill, a special assistant to the prime minister on political communication, said the PM office directed authorities to investigate the case and "take strict action against the culprits."
+Shahbaz Gill, a special assistant to the prime minister on political communication, said the prime minister's office directed authorities to investigate the case and "take strict action against the culprits."

 "Pakistani constitution provides freedom & protection to minorities to perform their worship freely," Gill wrote on Twitter.